 The Small White butterfly first appears in March and is seen on the wing throughout the summer and into autumn.
 There are two or more broods per year.
-They are found in open countryside throughout Britain.
+They are found in open countryside as well as in gardens and allotments throughout Britain.

-The catterpillars of the small white butterfly can do great damage to brassicas such as cabbages and broccoli - as also can its close relative the Large White, which is often referred to as the 'cabbage white' butterfly.
+Catterpillars of the Small White butterfly (see above) can do great damage to brassicas such as cabbages and broccoli - as also can its close relative the Large White (pictured below), which is often referred to as the 'cabbage white' butterfly.

 Any donations over and above the essential running costs will help support the conservation work of Plantlife, the Rivers Trust and charitable botanic gardens - as do author royalties and publisher proceeds from books by Pat and Sue.